muratk5n/thirdwave/en/README.md

 ---

-The same "people" wanted an Iraqi invasion after 9/11.
+"People" wanted an Iraqi invasion after 9/11 lets not forget.

 ---